ErfanRasti/arch-setup/docs/10_applications_and_packages/4_matlab.md

 ### HiDPI scaling

-If everything is so small run the followin command in `matlab` to scale everything:
+If everything is so small run the following command in `matlab` to scale everything:

 ```matlab
 >> s = settings;s.matlab.desktop.DisplayScaleFactor
 >> s.matlab.desktop.DisplayScaleFactor.PersonalValue = 2
 ```

 You can change `2` to any number you desire.
-The settings take effect after MATLAB is restarted.
+The settings take effect after `matlab` is restarted.
+It's better to set `DisplayScaleFactor` of `matlab` equal to the fractional scale of your window manager, to get a better look with less aliasing.

 Also activate anti-aliasing to smooth desktop fonts in the below path: